MikeM615/MikeM615/README.md

-- 👋 Hi, I’m @MikeM615, A BIM Specialist working for an Electrical Contractor name FTI
+- 👋 Hi, I’m @MikeM615, A BIM Specialist working for an Electrical Contractor name Hunt Electric Corp
 - 👀 I’m interested in learning how to code and do more work with less manual interaction.
 - 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on anything that I have knowledge of.
 - 📫 How to reach me?
 DM me..